Project: Qhronology (https://github.com/lgbishop/qhronology)

 spec

-The specification of the quantum state.
-Provides a complete description of the state's values in a standard :python:`dim`-dimensional basis.
+The specification of the quantum object.
+Provides a description of the object's values in a standard :python:`dim`-dimensional basis.
 Can be one of:

 - a SymPy matrix (:python:`mat`)